-CBD is said to have therapeutic properties.
-It would be particularly recommended in case of stress, sleep problems or joint pain.
-Studies on the subject are still scarce.
-The scientific community nevertheless already recognizes that the various cannabinoids, CBD in the lead, have effects on the body, without however advancing on them.
 We also naturally produce substances very similar to the active molecules of cannabis thanks to our endocannabinoid system.
 Its overall functioning is still relatively unknown but its anti-stress role for the body has been proven.
-A near future will probably bring the results of long-term studies necessary for a precise quantification of effects caused by CBD and doses suitable for therapeutic use.
+The near future will probably bring the results of long-term studies necessary to accurately quantify the effects of CBD and the doses suitable for therapeutic use.

 Effects of cannabidiol on the consumer: what we know

 Various studies have been carried out since the 60s on this molecule.
-They have demonstrated the effects of CBD on many conditions.
+They made it possible to prove the effects of CBD on many conditions.
 In particular, it would reduce:

 - Nausea and vomiting, especially related to chemotherapy